Aaron Chorin: Opposition by the Orthodox

 At Prague in 1803, Chorin published 'Emeḳ ha-Shaweh (Vale of the Plain), a work divided into three parts.
 The first and most important part, Rosh Amanah (Head of the Perennial Stream), in which he granted to the spiritual guides of the people authority to modify the traditional laws and adapt them to the requirements of the time, led to much opposition to him.
-Chorin treats of Maimonides' thirteen articles of faith, and gives evidence of knowledge rare among his Hungarian contemporaries.
+Chorin treats of Maimonides' thirteen articles of faith, and gives evidence of knowledge rare among Hungarian Jews of his time.
 Next to the Halakha, Chorin also interpreted the Aggadah in a philosophical way.
 This method he applied in like manner to the Zohar, which he, far from all mysticism, considered as a rich source of speculative knowledge.
 This view referred only to the theoretic or intuitive, and not the practical, Kabbalah, the belief in which he considered as contradictory to sound reason.
 At the beginning of this book are printed the approbation of Rabbi Moses Münz and a eulogistic Hebrew poem of Rabbi Moses Kunitz.
 This work gave great offense to the Orthodox party, which thwarted the publication of a second edition, for which Chorin had prepared many corrections and additions.
 Benet wrote to the Arad congregation that the book contained heresies and must be burned.
 The congregation, however, stood by their rabbi; but some of its members sided with Benet, and their leader, a rich man, publicly insulted Chorin while he was preaching.
 The Arad board now applied to Münz to certify that the book contained no heresies.
 Having given his approbation to the author, Münz was in a great dilemma, since he was urged by the Orthodox party to condemn Chorin and to inflict upon him an exemplary punishment.
 He concluded to yield to the insinuations, and on September 1, 1805, he invited two rabbis to come to Óbuda to form with him a tribunal before which Chorin was summoned.
 The session of the court was prolonged to the next day, but then Münz failed to appear.